Microsoft is rolling out generative AI in Windows and Office app

 “We’ve seen that the most magical and empowering moments people have experienced with AI is when it’s informed with the context that extends way beyond what’s in front of them,” Nadella said.
 “This requires that what we think of today as separate categories — search, productivity, operating systems devices — all come together and evolve.”

-For the past year, the Redmond, Washington-based software maker has been retooling its biggest products around AI technology that can generate new content from massive datasets.
+For the past year, the Redmond, Washington-based software maker has been retooling its biggest products around AI technology that can generate new content from massive data sets.
 That list now includes Windows, Office, Bing search, security software and customer and finance products.
 The work heavily leverages the GPT-4 technology from OpenAI, in which Microsoft has invested $13 billion.

 Microsoft rivals including Alphabet Inc. and Salesforce Inc. are working on their own products to help customers make use of the latest AI technology aimed at speeding up and automating some tasks.